wehlutyk/thesis/content/3-gistr-3-methods.md

   However, similarly to the age of subjects that we collect in the questionnaire, this data turned out to not be relevant in the analyses.
   The magnitude of transformations depends far more on the conscientiousness of subjects, and this non-trivial test was later removed during one of the frontend rewrites.
   ]
-* Subjects then start training for the main task, where they are asked to repeatedly memorise and rewrite short utterances as accurately as possible.
+* Training for the main task, where subjects are asked to repeatedly memorise and rewrite short utterances as accurately as possible.
-  As the instructions in @fig:gistr-instructions indicate, an utterance is presented to the subject and after a short pause they are asked to rewrite it as remembered.
+  As the instructions illustrated in @fig:gistr-instructions indicate, an utterance is presented to the subject and after a short pause they are asked to rewrite it as remembered.
   The process loops until the subject has completed all the utterances assigned to them (calibrated so that completing the experiment lasts at most one hour).
-  The real trials start after 3 to 5 training trials, depending on the overall experiment length.
+  The real trials started after 3 to 5 training trials, depending on the overall experiment length.

+This simple setup lets us quickly gather data sets of several thousand utterance transformations, ensuring our results were be comparable to those from the set of \num{6177} substitutions extracted in the previous chapter.
+Two parameters are then left to vary: the reading time for the source utterances, computed as the number of words in an utterance multiplied by a reading factor that is to be adjusted, and the set of initial source utterances.

 Each utterance from the initial set is used to create several parallel chains in order to allow for comparisons across chains with the same initial utterance.
 The final data thus consists in a set of reformulation trees, where each tree branch is a transmission chain started from the tree root, and continuing until it reaches a target depth defined for the experiment.